nishain-de-silva/JSONPaper/README.md

 ]) // see easy peasy...

 ```
-> JSONStore has a global constant with the name `null` as an alias for the enum `Constants.NULL` you can use that as well!
+> JSONPaper has a global constant with the name `Null` as an alias for the enum `Constants.NULL` you can use that as well!

 Write functions made it easy to return the instance that has been written you continue the rest of the work in the chain.
-When a write function failed JSONStore would provide an error message to find out where in the query did write function specifically failed.
+When a write function failed JSONPaper would provide an error message to find out where in the query did write function specifically failed.

 The `insert()` function is used for both adding key attributes for objects as well as appending items to the array.
 If you set a new attribute or indexed value for an object or array respectively then your path should be:
 ```swift